Tango 100 5-Month Intensive

 - 14 hours of open practice*

-- A 30 min. private lesson* and video assessment of the monthly material
+- A 30 min. video assessment* of the monthly material

 - Homework and practice requirement: each student must commit to a minimum of 1h of group practice per week outside of class

 * All practica sessions and private lessons are held at LATA HQ: 7415 Costello Ave | Van Nuys | CA 91405

 An introduction to Tango concepts, connection, musicality, and movement.
 This Program is for anyone who's never danced Tango before, but also for the experienced Tango dancer to go back and clean up their basics.

 TANGO 101: LA SALIDA BASICA

 Studying “La Salida Basica”, or “The Basic Exit”, which is the first of several classic figures designed over decades to develop strong skills in the dance.
 We'll also introduce five of the most common steps used on the dance floor.

 - Week 3: Back Crosses

 TANGO 102: EL OCHO

 More physical drilling of the basic tango movements, followed by an exploration of the second classic figure, “El Ocho”, or forward ochos from the cross.
 The last part of class focuses on the most useful Milonguero variations based on the inherent rhythm in the ocho cortado.